 Equipment Rinsate/Field Blanks will be used to check for potential contamination from ambient air and/or field sampling equipment.
 Equipment rinsate/field blanks will be collected in the field by pouring laboratory-supplied deionized water over/through decontaminated sampling equipment prior to sample collection.
 Equipment rinsate/field blanks will be submitted to the laboratory at a frequency of one per 20 soil samples.
 For groundwater samples, an equipment/rinsate blank will be collected for each sampling day when more than one groundwater sample is collected.
+Equipment rinsate/field blank analytical parameters will match sample analytical parameters.
 Equipment rinsate/field blanks will not be collected for samples associated with waste disposal.